 In a related effort, the eWOCE online atlas (http://www.ewoce.org) (Schlitzer, 2002) provides a gallery of WHP sections and convenient access to plotting WHP data.

-To contact us or request a print version of an atlas, please send an email to email@example.com.
+To contact us or request a print version of the Pacific or Indian atlases, please send an email to email@example.com.